-Equally, hermit crabs sometimes bury themselves for days at a time if feeling overwhelmed and anxious.
-If the hermit crab is scheduled to molt, it could be 1-2 months before it resurfaces.
+Hermit crabs may bury themselves for days when feeling overwhelmed or anxious about their safety.
+If a hermit crab is about to molt, it could be 4-8 weeks before it resurfaces.

 Why Does My Hermit Crab Burrow?

-Many owners choose coarse sand for their hermit crabs as this is easy to burrow into and replicates the animal’s natural environment.
-The sand should be kept moist, although an appropriate humidity level in the tank resolves this issue.
+Sand is popular because it’s easy to burrow into and replicates hermit crabs’ natural environment.
+The sand should be moist, although an 80% humidity level will achieve this objective.

 How Do Hermit Crabs Dig?

-It’s impossible not to notice that hermit crabs have claws of disparate sizes.
-The larger claw ( known as a cheliped) does most of the digging.
-The substantial, powerful appendage can move more sand out of the way in one fluid motion.
+Hermit crabs have claws of disparate sizes.
+The larger claw (the cheliped) does most of the digging, as this appendage can move more sand in one fluid motion.

 The hermit crab then uses its second, smaller claw for digging finesse.
-This claw may be used to move small piles of sand out of the way so the hermit crab can climb into a hole or to move particularly stubborn piles of substrate.
+This claw can move small amounts of sand out so the hermit crab can climb into the hole or move the substrate.

-The smaller claw will also be used to cover the hermit crab with sand once it has successfully burrowed.
-Once the hermit crab feels secure under the sand, it tucks the claws into the shell as a protective barrier.
+The smaller claw covers the hermit crab with sand once it has finished burrowing.
+Once a hermit crab feels secure under the sand, it tucks the claws into the shell as a protective barrier.

 How Deep Do Hermit Crabs Dig?